Dugy/bomba/README.md

 ```

 If an instance to a parent class is expected as the first argument, it acts like a member function.
 Otherwise, it is a static function.
 Both will appear in with the listed names in the parent's namespace in the RPC (e.g. if the parent is accessed as `storage` and the delimeter is a dot, then `setMessage` will be called as `storage.setMessage`).

+It needs a workaround on Clang because it considers the parent class to be only forward declared at that point.

 For the purposes of customisation, you can implement `IRemoteCallable` yourself, but it can be impractical without `RpcLambda` (`RpcMember` inherits from it to allow connecting it to `RpcObject`).